ayushbaid/ayushbaid.github.io/README.md

 I have done projects in areas like computer vision, medical image processing, and machine learning.

-Here are some of the work I have done:
+Here are some of the work I have done/am currently doing:
+1. **Music Audio Compression**: I am currently working on developing a deep learning system which can learn the latent space of music audio, and that will help us compress it.
+This domain as a short-term and long-term temporal relationships (like beats/riffs) which pose a challenge to compress it.
+We also plan to analyse the latent space to see if it can improve the genre and timeframe-of-release predictions.
+The project proposal is hosted [here](https://gtvault-my.sharepoint.com/:w:/g/personal/abaid9_gatech_edu/EdA7qg-UtqpJjhKPANqKHnQBlbTDqJYuR2xVzoCIrSKEAA?e=ZrhZcE).

-1. Medical Image Processing: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to de-noise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
+1. **Medical Image Processing**: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to de-noise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
-2. Computer Vision: learnt and implemented algorithms for image registration, segmentation, classification, and basic compressed sensing techniques. ([Summary](https://ayushbaid.github.io/cv_iitb/))
+2. **Computer Vision**: learnt and implemented algorithms for image registration, segmentation, classification, and basic compressed sensing techniques. ([Summary](https://ayushbaid.github.io/cv_iitb/))